benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 - So now with object destructuring, we can collapse multiple assignments in to one
+- Uses an object literal pattern to map properties of an object into multiple variables
 - But we still have the problem of not knowing what properties in `options` are supported without looking at the function body
 - There's an ES6 feature for that!